ivaanesteepar/FlixFinderTV/README.md

   <li>Comment moderation using AI to filter inappropriate content.</li>
   <li>Ability to add movies and shows to favorites.</li>
   <li>Responsive UI adapting to different screen sizes.</li>
+  <li>Automated weekly update of the movie and TV show catalog using a Python-based service, which synchronizes the Firestore database with the latest data from TMDB.</li>
 </ul>